leo0514/vpc-on-classic-network/advanced-vpc-routing.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Setting Up Advanced Routing in VPC
+# Setting Up advanced routing in VPC
 {: #setting-up-advanced-routing-in-vpc}

 You can control the flow of network traffic in your VPC by configuring VPC routes.
 Use VPC routes to specify the next hop for packets, based on their destination addresses.